nuSTORM/gnomon/doc/source/install.rst

 also required to go into the Xcode preferences, select the Downloads tab, and ensure that the "Command Line Tools" component is installed.
 This is all outlined in the MacPorts installation guide which is referenced above.

+There is various Fortran code within Genie but the default XCode compiler doesn't ship with a fortran compiler.
+The last two lines of the commands below deal with this.

 Next we must run the following commands::